CrowdStrike/cloud-registry-connections/AWS/README.md

 ### Automatic Disconnect Option
 To automatically disconnect ECR Registry connections when the stack is deleted, set the `DisconnectUponDelete` parameter to `True` when deploying the stack.
 This is the recommended approach for managing registry connection cleanup.

+If you have already deployed the stack with `DisconnectUponDelete` parameter set to `False`, and wish to delete the stack and disconnect ECR Registry Connections, first update the stack with `DisconnectUponDelete` parameter set to `True`.
+Once the update is complete, you may now continue with deleting the stack.

 ### Manual Disconnect Option (Legacy)
 Alternatively, you can manually uncomment the following code in the lambda function before deleting the stack: